nesterione/nesterione.github.io/cv.md

 ***Technologies:*** Java 8, Spring MVC, Spring Security, Spring Data, Spring Boot, JSP, For admin-panel was used AngularJS.
 JPA/Hibernate, QueryDSL, Linux, Docker, JUnit / Spring Test Framework, docker-compose, git, Gradle, maven, Gitlab CI, Jenkins CI, bash, Python for data processing and aggregating from different sources, trello/gitlab issue tracker, Fiddler, MySQL (Used JPA/Hibernate, Spring Data)

-### 📎 Senior Instructor (Java) — Educational Centere "IT Class"
+### 📎 Senior Instructor (Java) — Educational Center "IT Class"

 Jun 2015 — Oct 2016

 I was responsible to develop a course to teach programming in java from scratch and conducting training lessons.
 The course program contained 2 sections: basic Java and Java EE.
 For the final project, students were implementing web applications that interact with the database and have authorization.
-I had good student retention and more then half of the students got jobs in the IT industry.
+I had good student retention and more than half of the students got jobs in the IT industry.
 I had 4 groups, different aged audience.

 ### 💼 Co-Founder Arenda-online